The end of October signals the start of one of the most difficult times of year to be driving.

 The way you use your lights is hugely important too.
 Turn dipped headlights on about an hour before sunset and keep them on an hour after sunrise to ensure you’re always clearly visible to other road users.

-You should use your full beam on unlit country roads to help you see the road layout more clearly, but if you encounter another vehicle, switch back to dipped beam straight away so that you don’t dazzle them.
+You should use your full beam on unlit country roads to help you see the road layout more clearly, but if you encounter another vehicle, switch back to dipped beam straight away so you don’t dazzle them.

 Don’t stare at oncoming vehicles